amisolution/amis-line-wallet/README.md

 # Amis LineEtherBot
- Amis LineEtherBot is a simple Mobile Dapp using Line Messaging API.
+ Amis LineEtherBot is a simple Mobile Dapp which uses Line Messaging API.
 You can inquire the balance, issue invoices and make payment with AMIS ERC20 Token and ETH.

  * source: https://pragma-curry.com/2018/07/07/221/
  * Works best with Metamask extension: install it metamask.io